Joshua Kirkland

-Joshua Edward Kirkland is an American soccer player that plays as a forward for USL League One club Richmond Kickers.
+Joshua Edward Kirkland (born 14 March 2001) is an American soccer player that plays as a forward for USL League One club Richmond Kickers.

 Early life and youth career

 Josh Kirkland was born in Glen Allen, Virginia on 14 March 2001.
-He would represent the Richmond Strikers, M.W.
-Eagles, and Charlottesville Blues on loan.
+He played in college for the Mary Washington Eagles.
+He would represent the Richmond Strikers, and Charlottesville Blues on loan.

 Career

-In September 2024 he signed for his first professional club signing for the Richmond Kickers in USL League One.
-He would make seven appearances in the 2024 season.
+In September 2024 he signed for his first professional club signing for the Richmond Kickers in USL League One.'
+He would make six appearances in the 2024 season.

+2025

 He would make his debut in the 2025 season coming on as a substitute in a 4–2 win against South Georgia Tormenta.
-He would score his first two goals for the Kickers in a 4–4 draw against newer formed club, Westchester.
+He would score his first two goals for the Kickers in a 4–4 draw against newly formed club, Westchester.

+On 2 May, he would score another brace in a 3–3 draw against Greenville Triumph.
+On 2 June 2025, he would score in a 1–2 loss against Texoma FC, another expansion club.

+On 25 June 2025, he would score two goals to help the Kickers win 3–4 against Union Omaha.
+His final goal of the season came in a 4–2 loss against South Georgia Tormenta.

+He ended the 2025 season with 29 appearances and scoring eight goals finishing and led second for top-scorer of their season only behind Darwin Espinal who scored nine.

+2026

+He scored his first goal of the 2026 season in the 9th minute in a 1–1 draw against AV Alta, the Kickers' first game of their USL League One regular season.